 (b) the Court is satisfied that the child has sufficient maturity and understanding to give consent.

+[Section 64 amended by No. 49 of 2010 s.
+29.]

-65. Court may order payments to enduring parental carer
+65. Court may order payments to special guardian

-(1) On the making of a protection order (enduring parental responsibility), or at any time while such an order is in force, the Court may, on the application of a party to the initial proceedings, order the CEO to pay to the enduring parental carer amounts in accordance with the prescribed scale at such intervals as are prescribed.
+(1) On the making of a protection order (special guardianship), or at any time while such an order is in force, the Court may, on the application of a party to the initial proceedings, order the CEO to pay to the special guardian amounts in accordance with the prescribed scale at such intervals as are prescribed.

 (2) The CEO must give effect to an order made under subsection (1).